iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is Expungement the Same as Sealing Court Records in Iowa?

 No!
 Expungement and sealing a court record are two different things in Iowa.
 In Iowa, expungement does not erase the criminal history of convicts, but it seals their court files.
-Criminal records are open to the public; therefore, potential employers can have access to them.
-The Iowa State's FOIA laws also give third-party organizations the right to publish criminal records for public view.
+Criminal records are open to the public; therefore, potential employers may access them.
+Iowa State's FOIA laws also give third-party organizations the right to publish criminal records for public view.

 How Long Does a Felony Stay on an Individual's Record in Iowa?

 It all depends on the nature of the felony offense.
-For example, felony stemming from alcohol usage may be expunged after two years if the individual files for expungement.
-However, they must maintain a clean criminal record during the two-year waiting period.
+For example, a felony stemming from alcohol usage may be expunged after two years if the individual files for expungement.
+However, the individual may maintain a clean criminal record during the two-year waiting period.

-For non-conviction felony records, individuals will have to wait 180 days from the day they are acquitted, or the case will be dismissed for applying for expungement.
+For non-conviction felony records, individuals may have to wait 180 days from the day they are acquitted, or the case may be dismissed for applying for expungement.

-If individuals do not file for expungement, a felony will remain on their criminal records for life except in the case of some juvenile crimes.
+If individuals do not file for expungement, a felony typically remains on their criminal records for life, except for some juvenile crimes.

 What is a misdemeanor in Iowa?

 The state of Iowa defines a misdemeanor as any crime that attracts a prison sentence of up to two years in county or local jail.
-Misdemeanors are regarded as less serious crimes in the state and attract less strict punishments than felonies.
+Misdemeanors are considered less serious crimes in the state and attract less strict punishments than felonies.

-There are three classes of misdemeanor in Iowa.
+There are three classes of misdemeanors in Iowa.
 They are:

 • Aggravated Misdemeanors,